kel151/Flixlog/README.md

 <p>Planning for this was relatively smooth because I had a clear idea of what I wanted to achieve before starting it.
 However, I ran into a few difficulties, the main one being time constraints.
 Therefore, I couldn't include as many features as I planned to.</p>

 <h4>Testing:</h4>
+<p>I used a combination of DevTools and <a href="http://ami.responsivedesign.is/">Am I Responsive?</a> to test the responsiveness of the app on devices of differetnet sizes and makes.
+I also provided a link to the app to family and friends so as to receive firsthand feedback as to how responsive the app truly was.
+I received no complaints.
+An example of the responsiveness can be viewed in the first image at the beginning of this ReadMe.</p>

 <h2>Bugs</h2>